Advancement Via Individual Determination (AVID)

 How can I help my AVID Student?

 As a parent/guardian, you play an integral role in your child's academic and social development.
 You lay the foundation for their future.
-AVID strategies can help your child thrive in school, work, and life.
+The Advanced Academics Family/Student Checklist and AVID strategies can help your child thrive in school, work, and life.

 AVID Tutorials